 Williams believes that its focus on safe, reliable development and delivery of clean-burning natural gas can be a part of our nation’s solution to addressing climate change.

 In general, Williams’ response to global climate change will align with the way we manage, process and conserve resources, as well as how we protect ourselves, our communities and the environment.
 We simply believe it’s about running the company the right way.
-The company has been publishing the results of its greenhouse gas inventories since 2007 in its corporate responsibility reports and to the Carbon Disclosure Project.

 The following are the major points in the company’s position on climate change.